Green Programs

 CARB

-The State of California through the Air Resources Board (CARB) has regulated the emission of Formaldehyde from Composite Wood Products.
-CCR 93120 took effect on January 1, 2009 for Wood Products manufacturers who make, sell or transport composite wood products within or through California.
+The State of California through the Air Resources Board (CARB) has regulated the emission of

-This Rule affects the wood industry at every level, from manufacturer to distributor/importer to fabricator to retailer.
+fabricator to retailer.
 See the chart below for the Effective Date that fits your business.
-Definitions are included to help you identify your industry segment.

-All Composite Wood Products sold by Cal Panel are Certified to meet CARB Phase 2 Emission Levels for Formaldehyde as defined by California CR 93120
+All Composite Wood Products sold by Cal Panel are Certified to meet CARB Phase 2 Emission

 Composite Wood Products include: